By Martina McGrath, MD

 - Simpkin AL, Vyas JM, Armstrong KA.
 Diagnostic Reasoning: An Endangered Competency in Internal Medicine Training.
 Ann Intern Med 2017;167:507-8.

 Dr. Martina McGrath is an Instructor in Medicine at Harvard Medical School, and a member of the Renal Division, Department of Medicine, at Brigham and Women’s Hospital, both in Boston.
-Dr. McGrath is the Medical Editor for the Trends in Medicine blog.
+Dr. McGrath is the former Medical Editor for the Trends in Medicine blog.

 *OPINIONS EXPRESSED BY OUR GUEST AUTHORS ARE VALUABLE TO US AT LEAN FORWARD, BUT DO NOT REPRESENT OFFICIAL POSITIONS OR STATEMENTS FROM HARVARD MEDICAL SCHOOL.